risk-first/website/risks/Communication-Risk.md

 ### Summary

-By having a stack of protocols we are able to apply [Separation Of Concerns](https://en.wikipedia.org/wiki/Separation_of_concerns), each protocol handling just a few concerns<!-- tweet-end -->:
+By having a stack of protocols we are able to apply [Separation Of Concerns](https://en.wikipedia.org/wiki/Separation_of_concerns), each protocol handling just a few concerns:

 |Protocol              |Abstractions                                     |
 |----------------------|-------------------------------------------------|